History of Sega in Norway

 |History of Sega in Norway|

-From 1991, Brio became a Sega distributor in Norway and began importing the Sega Master System and Sega Mega Drive consoles to that country.
+From 1990, Brio became a Sega distributor in Norway and began importing the Sega Master System and from 1991, Sega Mega Drive and Master System II consoles to that country.
 An advertising campaign was also launched with the slogan Spill med Sega det er Mega and the publishing of Sega Official Software News was launched.
-In 1992, Game Gear was released in the country.
+Sega Game Gear was launched in Norway around May 1992, advetised in special Sega Nyhet newsletter.

 In 1996, TCI's technology group got the rights to distribute Sega Channel in the Scandinavian countries.
 Telenor was announced as a supplier for Norway, but it is not known that the service was launched there.